omega-800/summaries-se-ost/CN1/doc.typ

 #corr("shorten")

-Maps network addresses to data link layer addresses.
-Resolves IPv4 addresses to MAC addresses.
+Maps network addresses to data link layer addresses / resolves IPv4 addresses to MAC addresses.
+Entries in the ARP table are time stamped and can time out.

-IPv6 does not need ARP because it uses the Neighnor Discovery Protocol (NDP).

-ARP table holds mappings from IPv4 to MAC addresses.
 Entries are added by monitoring the traffic and adding source IP and MAC addresses of the incoming packets to the table.
-If no entry is found inside of the ARP table, then the node launches an ARP discovery process.
-This is done by sending an ARP broadcast request and receiving an ARP reply from the requested MAC addresses' host.
+If no entry is found inside of the ARP table, then the node launches an ARP discovery process by sending an ARP broadcast request and receiving an ARP reply from the requested MAC addresses' host.
 When a node receives a packet with a destination IP address where no cached entry for the MAC address can be found, the encapsulation of the IPv4 packet fails and the packet gets dropped.

+IPv6 does not need ARP because it uses the Neighnor Discovery Protocol (NDP).

+=== Discovery

++ PC A sends a broadcast: "Who has the IP 10.10.10.30?"
++ The ARP Request is flooded
++ The PC with the sought IP sends his ARP Reply "I have the IP, here is my MAC Address".
+This is sent as a unicast because the Switch already knows PC A.
++ Now the PC A knows the MAC address of 10.10.10.30 and can send its Packet.

+=== Spoofing

 ARP has no validation if the sender of a frame is correct.
 ARP spoofing, also called ARP poisoning, refers to the method of inserting the wrong MAC address into ARP requests and responses by the node.
 An attacker can lead sent frames to the wrong destination and has the ability to read the traffic (MITM attack).
 Configuring static ARP entries is one way to prevent ARP spoofing.

-A host compares the destination IPv4 address and its own IPv4 address to determine if the two IPv4 addresses are located on the same Layer 3 network.
-If the destination host is not on the same network, the source checks its ARP table for an entry with the IPv4 address of the default gateway.
-If there is no entry, it uses the ARP process to determine a MAC address of the default gateway.
-Ethernet devices also maintain an ARP table (also called ARP cache).
-Entries in the ARP table are time stamped and can time out.

-- PC A sends a broadcast: “Who has the IP 10.10.10.30?”
-- The ARP Request is flooded
-- The PC with the sought IP sends his ARP Reply “I have the IP, here is my MAC Address”.
-This is sent as a unicast because the Switch already knows PC A.
-- Now the PC A knows the MAC address of 10.10.10.30 and can send its Packet.

 == Switch